hiceycook/robot-gladiators/README.md

 # robot-gladiators
-A short game made with JS
+A short console game made with JS